 If you’re not a literature lover, don’t worry – there are plenty of other tours to choose from too.
 As well as tours focusing on specific parts of the city (like the Jewish Quarter and Malá Strana), you’ll also find everything from spooky ghost tours to organised pub crawls to excellent folk music nights.

 If you’d like to get another perspective of the city, why not head onto Prague’s famous Vltava River?
-There are several tour companies offering cruises up and down the river (from one-hour excursions to long lunchtime trips to dinner and jazz cruises), so you can always find something that fits in with your schedule.
-There are also a few quirkier water-based options – such as the Prague-Venice Cruise, which includes a trip on a 19th century gondola – if that’s more your cup of tea.
+Several tour companies offer cruises up and down the river (from one-hour excursions to long lunchtime trips to dinner and jazz cruises), so you can always find something that fits in with your schedule.
+There are also a few quirkier water-based options – such as the Prague-Venice Cruise, which includes a trip on a 19th-century gondola – if that’s more your cup of tea.